Enisco/GESTURE-CONTROLLED-ROBOTIC-CAR/README.md

  Note that some thirdparty arduino libraries are used, and they have to be installed into your arduino libraries before the codes can compile.

-The pictures show the circuit diagram for each. in case the two NRFs are having issues communicating, use a big decoupling capacitor of 1000uF or more across the VCC and GND of the modules
+The pictures show the circuit diagram for each. in case the two NRFs are having issues communicating, use a big decoupling capacitor of 1000uF or higher across the VCC and GND of the modules